LaureBerti/AI4SDGs/SDG16/readme.md

 # 🌍 SDG#16.
 Prediction of Social Conflicts Using GNNs

-> A evolving list of resources, datasets, papers, and tools for predicting social conflicts using **Graph Neural Networks** (GNNs).
+> An evolving list of resources, datasets, papers, and tools for predicting social conflicts using **Graph Neural Networks** (GNNs).

 > Feel free to update and contribute !